 This preserved 15th-century castle has been converted into one of Spain’s national Parador hotels and is located in the beautiful region of Extremadura (Paprika mecca).
 King Charles V lived here, and the castle and grounds are very atmospheric.
 The cuisine here is rustic fare and terrific.
 While in this region don´t miss medieval Trujillo and Cáceres, gorgeous places.

 Address: Av.
 Don Antonio Garcia Prieto, 1, 10450 Jarandilla de la Vera, Cáceres

-This delightful gothic castle near the Rueda and Ribera del Duero wine regions is where Juana la Loca (Jane the Mad) lived and over the years has changed its hat from being a royal residence, prison and these days is used for special events and art exhibitions.
+This delightful gothic castle near the Rueda and Ribera del Duero wine regions is where Juana la Loca (Jane the Mad) lived and over the years has changed its hat from being a royal residence, prison, and these days is used for special events and art exhibitions.

 Address: Av.
 Castillo, s/n, 47400 Medina del Campo, Valladolid

 Whimsical castle in one of our favorite wine regions, Bierzo.
-Interesting as it is one of Spain´s few Templar castles.
+Impressive as it is one of Spain´s few Templar castles.
 From July 1-4, the local town council is organizing medieval Templar nights, very atmospheric.

 Address: Av del Castillo, s/n, 24400 Ponferrada, León